webclinic017/ASReq/README.md

 # GachiHTTP
-Asynchronous requests library based on aiohttp and has grequests syntax text
+Asynchronous requests library based on aiohttp and has grequests syntax TEXTEA